terotoi/marque/README.md

 Marque is a bookmark manager which can be used through a web browser.

-Requirements: go 1.14, node.js 1.10+, yarn or npm, optionally make.
+Requirements: go 1.14, node.js 1.10+, pkger, yarn or npm, optionally make.

 ## Installation ##

+Install pkger first:

+`go get github.com/markbates/pkger/cmd/pkger`

+Then marque:

 `go get github.com/terotoi/marque`